 Machine vision technology has matured to cover a wide range of industrial functions.
 Each application focuses on visual inspection and control but is tailored to its operational environment.

 In industries like automotive and electronics, machine vision examples include detecting scratches, measuring solder joints, or validating assembly integrity.
-These checks prevent costly rework and maintain process reliability.
+These automated quality inspections prevent costly rework and maintain process reliability.

 Machine vision also manages text and barcode validation through OCR (Optical Character Recognition) and OCV (Optical Character Verification) techniques.
 It ensures label accuracy, correct placement, and compliance with traceability standards throughout the supply chain.